Contact information on the site - 9 tips

 If these conditions are met, the form will be much more user-friendly.

-A good form is one that doesn't cause any "complaints".
-In general, an effective interface is one that can be used naturally, intuitively and without any barriers.
+A good form is one that does not cause any "complaints".
+In general, an effective interface is one that can be used naturally, intuitively, and without any barriers.

 Think about whether it makes sense to post photos

 Contact information on the site can be supplemented with photos.
-Two types of photographs can be viewed.
+There are two types of photographs to consider.

-The first type is photographs, for example, of premises - a building outside, an office and etc. They are designed so that potential visitors simply know that this is exactly the place they were looking for.
-They just help you get your bearings.
+The first type is photographs of, for example, premises - a building outside, an office, etc. They are designed so that potential visitors simply know that this is exactly the place they were looking for.
+They just help you navigate the area.

 Consider both solutions for your site.